-An employee applying for a leave of absence without pay should determine his/her benefit status, i.e., vacation leave and personal time, and retirement and health insurance status during leave of absence.
-An employee may be required to use vacation leave and personal time during the leave.
-An employee on a leave of absence without pay will not receive pay for holidays falling within the period.
+An employee applying for a leave of absence without pay should determine his/her benefit status, i.e., accrued vacation leave, sick and personal time and retirement and health insurance status during leave of absence.
+An employee may be required to use accrued vacation leave and personal time during the leave.
+An employee on a leave of absence without pay will not receive pay for holidays falling within the period, nor will he/she accrue vacation, sick or personal time during the unpaid leave of absence period.